Jenny Tinmouth: Achievements

 Tinmouth has achieved many accolades as well as her Guinness World Records.
 In 2012, she received The Women's International Film and Television Showcase International Visionary Awards 'IT Girl' award presented in Los Angeles for her commitment and dedication to her sport, citing her as an inspiration to women across the spectrum of all ages around the world.
 She also received the most Meritorious Performance by a Solo Newcomer Award at the TT in 2009 and the Susan Jenness Trophy in both 2009 and 2010 for the Most Meritorious Performance by a female competitor at the TT and has received two 'Your Champions' Sporting awards.

-She ran her own team, Two Wheel Racing, with the support of Manx Glass & Glazing Ltd, in the British Superbike Championship for 2013.
+Tinmouth ran her own team, Two Wheel Racing, with the support of Manx Glass & Glazing Ltd, in the British Superbike Championship for 2013.

 Tinmouth previously campaigned in some Thundersport GB rounds during 2013.

 For the 2015 season, Tinmouth competed in the British Superbike Championship as part of the Honda Racing UK, with team-mates Jason O'Halloran and Dan Linfoot.

-In 2020, she announced that she’ll be racing on a Phil Crowe Performance BMW S1000RR in the National Superstock Championship with the support of the Ashcourt Group and she’ll be changing race number to 25.
+In 2020, Tinmouth announced that she would be racing on a Phil Crowe Performance BMW S1000RR in the National Superstock Championship with the support of the Ashcourt Group and she'll be changing race number to 25.

+On May 17, 2026, Tinmouth announced via Facebook that she had broken her leg in an off-road bike crash.
+Her injury was the ultimate deciding factor of her later decision to sit out of the 2026 Isle of Man TT, and Tinmouth described herself as feeling "gutted to let everyone down'".